 “Okay, I still don’t believe you’re going to go to sleep immediately.
 But when you do, sleep well.
 What are you doing tomorrow?”

-“I’m going to ride my bike to your house.”
+“I’m going to ride my bike to your house so I can have breakfast.”

 “Oh.
 Okay.
 You really did finish?”